Every couple has differences they head butt on from time to time. We are not excused from that reality here at the Pond. Sad, but very, very real.

 In his suite of rooms.

-He will not do as he pleases all over me.
+not do as he pleases all over me.

 I will accept he is doing all he can.